mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 We will naviagte to the "add user data" box:<br>

-COpy and paste the provided script in the user data box:<br>
+Copy and paste the provided script in the user data box:<br>

 ![enableuserdata1](https://github.com/mindmotivate/multicloudclass/assets/130941970/911ca360-4250-471b-a59e-6545c453df9d)